Build and Packaging

-- [Instructor] Okay, welcome back.
-In this lecture we'll provide a quick review of the MongoDB database as used by the API, night.
-And like the previous 2 lectures, which concentrated on the front end API implementations.
-And for which involved custom developed source code.
-There is no source code for the database implementation.
-Since we're just performing an install and configuration of MongoDB.
-But before we continue lets no quickly review the choice of MongoDB for storing and persisting your programming language data as well as our vote counts.
+Okay, welcome back.
+In this lecture, we'll provide a quick review of the MongoDB database as used by the API.
+Note: unlike the previous two lectures, which concentrated on the front end API implementations and for which involved custom-developed source code, there is no source code for the database implementation since we're just performing an install and configuration of MongoDB.
+But before we continue lets now quickly review the choice of MongoDB for storing and persisting our programming language data as well as our vote counts.

-MongoDB provides a feature rich schemer-less or no-sequel approach to storing data.
+MongoDB provides a feature-rich schemaless or NoSQL approach to storing data.
 The main benefit of using this type of database is you can store documents or objects in their native data structures without any translation or normalization required.
-It is for this reason that this type of database is ideal when creating a API's that deal with JSON formatted data and is that main reason we're using it to manage the data that our API uses.
+It is for this reason that this type of database is ideal when creating APIs that deal with JSON-formatted data and is the main reason we're using it to manage the data that our API uses.

-The MongoDB set up configuration data structures, as used by our subweb application are simple and easy.
+The MongoDB setup, configuration, and data structures as used by our sample application are simple and easy.
 We'll configure a single database named LangDB which contains a single collection named languages.
 An example document that will be stored within our languages collection is shown here.
-In this case the document represents the programming language details for the 'go' language.
+In this case, the document represents the programming language details for the 'go' language.
 The initial load for the sample database will be done using the following Mongo commands.
-After the iniatial load, the document data is mostly static aside from the vote field.
-Whose values are incremented by 1 each time a user clicks on the respective plus 1 voting ballot.
+After the initial load, the document data is mostly static aside from the vote field, whose values are incremented by 1 each time a user clicks on the respective +1 voting ballot.

-Go ahead and close this lecture and we'll see you shortly in the next one.
-Where we'll being demonstrating how to build, package, and deploy our Cloud native application using microservices.
-Using doco-locally.
+Go ahead and close this lecture and we'll see you shortly in the next one where we'll being demonstrating how to build, package, and deploy our cloud-native application using microservices using Docker locally.
 In doing so, this will allow us to prepare and validate the solution before deploying it into a Kubernetes Cluster.